Bachelor of Science in Aerospace Engineering

 The technical area option allows the student to choose 13 semester hours of technical area courses in either atmospheric flight or space flight.
 Each student should choose a technical area by the end of the first semester of the junior year and plan an academic program to meet the area requirements in the next three semesters.
 Many students choose technical electives that will strengthen their backgrounds in one specialty area, but this is not required.
 It should be noted that a student may choose the technical area courses in the other technical area as technical electives.

 Also called aeronautics, this area provides the student with a well-rounded program of study emphasizing the major disciplines of aerodynamics, propulsion, structures, design, performance, and control of aircraft.
 These subjects are treated at a fundamental level that lays a foundation for work in a broad variety of specialties in the aircraft industry.
 This option is intended for the undergraduate student whose primary interest is aircraft.

-Aerospace Engineering 321K, Computational Methods for Structural Analysis
+Computational Engineering 321K, Computational Methods for Structural Analysis

 Aerospace Engineering 361K, Aircraft Design I (carries an independent inquiry flag)

 Aerospace Engineering 361L, Aircraft Design II (carries a writing flag)